First Impressions Are Everything: How to Photograph Your Home

 If the buyer of a property cannot picture their self in the spaces you are presenting, they will not be interested in the property.
 They must see themselves living and loving each space as it applies to their lifestyle.

 I’m an art director, and when I enter a space, I look for the focal point first.
-Ask yourself what the function of the room is and what grabs my attention, and then zero in on that for the photograph.
+Ask yourself what’s the function of the room and what grabs my attention, and then zero in on that for the photograph.